async_postgres/pg_replication

 raises: [Exception, PgConnectionError, SslError, ValueError],

-Send CopyDone to gracefully terminate the replication stream.
-The server will respond with CopyDone and ReadyForQuery, which will be handled by the startReplication recv loop.
+The server responds with CopyDone and ReadyForQuery, which are handled by the startReplication recv loop.

 proc timelineHistory(conn: PgConnection; timeline: int32;